zonkyio/embedded-database-spring-test/README.md

 * Uses optimized refreshing of embedded databases between tests
     * Database templates are used to reduce the refreshing time

+## Upgrading from Embedded Database 1.x

+If you are upgrading from the `1.x` version, check the [release notes](https://github.com/zonkyio/embedded-database-spring-test/wiki/Embedded-Database-2.0-Release-Notes).
+You’ll find [upgrade instructions](https://github.com/zonkyio/embedded-database-spring-test/wiki/Embedded-Database-2.0-Release-Notes#upgrading-from-embedded-database-1x) along with a list of [new and noteworthy](https://github.com/zonkyio/embedded-database-spring-test/wiki/Embedded-Database-2.0-Release-Notes#new-and-noteworthy) features.

+The main changes in `2.0.0` include:

+- Docker as a default provider (but you can still switch to the previous [Zonky](#using-zonky-provider-previous-default) provider)
+- optional Flyway dependencies
+- upgrade to PostgreSQL 11
+- new refresh mode
+- and much more

 ## Quick Start

 ### Maven Configuration